pynufft/pynufft/README.md

 Please use Python3.
 PyNUFFT has been tested with Python3.4.
 However, it should work with Python3.5-3.6.

-### New in version 0.3.4
+### New in version 0.4.0-rc1

-Version 0.3.4 is a new version.
+Version 0.4.0-rc1 is a beta version.

+Installation in Windows 10 has been tested.

+Improved NUFFT_hsa with lower memory.

 ### Summary

-Pynufft implements Fessler's min-max NUFFT, with the following features:
+PyNUFFT implements the min-max NUFFT of Fessler and Sutton, with the following features:

 - Written in pure Python.
 - Based on numerical libraries, such as Numpy, Scipy (matplotlib for displaying examples).